 Students must have completed and demonstrated success in the following courses:

 - Chemistry 111 (or CHEM 107 and CHEM 108)

 - Math 224/225, MATH 226/227

 - Physics 131

-- Course substitutions are reviewed and approved under advisement from Watson School Advising.
+- Course substitutions are reviewed and approved under advisement from Watson College Advising.